-At least two dozen bird species are classified as 'lost' throughout the Western Hemisphere.
-Unseen for decades or more, the existence of these mysterious birds—known only from outdated photos, drawings or museum specimens—remains a source of lingering question and doubt.
+More than 150 bird species are classified as "lost" around the world.
+Unseen for a decade or more, the existence of these mysterious birds — often known only from historical observations, drawings, or museum specimens — remains a source of lingering question and doubt.

 Lost Birds of the Americas